 The pinacol pinacolone rearrangement process takes place via a 1,2-rearrangement as discussed earlier.
 This rearrangement involves the shift of two adjacent atoms.
 This reaction is a result of the work of the German chemist William Rudolph Fittig who first described it in the year 1860.

 Pinacol and Pinacolone

 Pinacol is a compound which has two hydroxyl groups, each attached to a vicinal carbon atom.
-It is a solid organic compound which is white in colour.
+It is a solid organic compound which is white.

 The IUPAC name of Pinacolone is 3,3-dimethyl-2-butanone.
 Pinacolone is a very important ketone.
-It has a peppermint like or camphor like odour and appears to be a colorless liquid.
+It has a peppermint like or camphor like odour and appears to be a colourless liquid.

 Pinacol Pinacolone Reaction

 The pinacol pinacolone rearrangement proceeds through the formation of an intermediate which is positively charged.
 The methyl group in this intermediate proceeds to migrate from one carbon to another.
 This reaction can be given by:

 The Pinacol Pinacolone rearrangement mechanism proceeds via four steps.
 Each of these steps are explained below.